Sussidi Banda Larga: Hit Digital Post-Pandemia

 The Transformative Impact of the Larga Band: An Imperative for Social and Economic Development

-Overcoming Disparity: Strategies for Promotion of Literacy and Digital Access
+Overcoming Disparity: Strategies for the Promotion of Literacy and Digital Access

 Mapping, Infrastructure and Competition: Pillars for Equa and Diffused Connectivity